Pkadon/Akatsuki-Towa/README.md

 **Then all of the json files in `generate_scripts/extra_json` can be checked over and edited before continuing**

 The order that quests will be listed in the game's menu will match the order that they are listed inside these json files.
 At this point, you can rearrange anything you want to, or remove quests that you don't want to be visible on the scene select screen. (maybe you're working on a translation and don't want to translate all of the weird extra stuff).
-Deleting the .json file itself will also allow you to create a menu file that has that entire category removed.  (although at this time, I don't recommend deleting the `new_quest.json`file)
+Deleting the .json file itself will also allow you to create a menu file that has that entire category removed.  (deleting the `new_quest.json`file will also let you easily hide all of the questlog buttons if needed.)

 Currently, the order that quests will be sorted in is as follows:
  1. `new_story.json`